ClanCats/Framework/README.md

  * Routing

 ## Installation

-__I'am currently working on a better implementation with composer.__

-Setting up a new instance of CCF2 is fast and easy.
-Just clone the source an there you go.<br/>
+Setting up a new instance of CCF2 can be done in just command.
+Or with other word with composer:
-Of course you can also [download](https://github.com/mario-deluna/CCF/archive/master.zip "Download CCF2 source") the source manually if you don't have git installed on your maschine.

 ```
-$ git clone git@github.com:mario-deluna/CCF.git
+$ composer create-project clancats/framework <your project name> -s dev
 ```

 ## Requirements